andrew/ultimate-awesome/README.md

 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.
-- [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
-Could be used in the vulnerability research, penetration testing and bluetooth hacking.
-We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
 - [typescript-tips](https://github.com/jellydn/typescript-tips) - A curated list of awesome 🔥 TypeScript Tips 🔥.
-- [awesome-n64-development](https://github.com/command-tab/awesome-n64-development) - A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more.
 - [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
 - [awesome-paas](https://github.com/debarshibasak/awesome-paas) - A curated list of PaaS, developer platforms, Self hosted PaaS, Cloud IDEs and ADNs.
 - [awesome-optimization](https://github.com/ebrahimpichka/awesome-optimization) - A curated list of mathematical optimization courses, lectures, books, notes, libraries, frameworks and software.